stanchat/SmartMirror/replit.md

 - Mirror: `http://0.0.0.0:5000/`
 - Admin: `http://0.0.0.0:5000/admin`

-### Adding New Users
-1. Click "Detect Face" or type "Mirror mirror, new face"
+### Testing Voice Commands
+1. Type a command in the voice input field (e.g., "Mirror mirror, detect face")
-2. Enter the user's name when prompted
+2. Click Send or press Enter
-3. The system will "train" and add the new face
+3. The mirror will respond with text and TTS audio

-### Booking Appointments
-1. Click "+ Book Appointment" in the Appointments module
+### Sending Messages to Mirror
+1. Go to `/admin` and click "Telegram Bot" tab
-2. Enter client name, service type, and time
+2. Enter sender name and message
+3. Click "Send to Mirror"
-3. Appointment appears in the list
+4. Message appears on the mirror display

 ### Adding Earnings (Admin Panel)
-1. Go to `/admin`
+1. Go to `/admin` (Budget tab)
 2. Enter amount, service, and client name
 3. Click "+ Add Earning"
 4. Progress bars update automatically

-### Available Scripts
-- `npm run server` - Start MagicMirror only
-- `npm run config:check` - Validate configuration file
-- `npm test` - Run test suite

 ## Deployment
 The project is configured for Replit deployment with: